Avrohom Yeshaya Karelitz: Precision in Halakha

 Writing Torah scrolls, tefillin, and mezuzot – with special emphasis on the shape of the letters according to the ruling of the Beit Yosef.
 According to his approach, which contradicts the custom of the Ari, the right “leg” of the letter tzadi should be shaped like a regular yud (as in contemporary Hebrew fonts), not an inverted yud, as is customary among Sephardic and Hasidic Jews;

-Baking matzot – he insisted on baking them personally so he could supervise every step of the process in accordance with his stringencies;

 The Four Species – into which he invested much money and effort to obtain them in their optimal halakhic form.
 It is told that once, in midsummer, he saw beautiful myrtle branches that met halakhic standards in a local non-Jew’s garden.
 He paid the man in advance to guard and care for them until Sukkot to add them to his lulav;

 Laws of mikvaot: the infusion of drawn water into rainwater (zeriah) to render it a valid mikveh – the Chazon Ish had his own unique position on this matter.

 Mitzvot between man and his fellow were also, in his view, included in halakhic precision, and he was very careful that one not come at the expense of the other.
 His close associate Rabbi Shlomo Cohen related that once the Chazon Ish instructed him not to say the usual verses before the shofar blowing but to blow without delay and finish prayers quickly.
 The reason for the haste became clear after prayers: the Chazon Ish had overheard a weak elderly man tell his son, who urged him to eat for health reasons: "No, I have never eaten before the shofar blowing."
 So that he would not be forced to prolong his fast, the Chazon Ish shortened the traditional ritual.

 The Chazon Ish instituted the reading of Megillat Esther in Bnei Brak also on Shushan Purim, out of doubt that the city might be considered "adjacent and visible" to the ancient city of Jaffa.

 Etrogim of the “Chazon Ish” strain:

 A well-known case of the Chazon Ish’s halakhic stringency was his search for a native Israeli etrog variety that grew wild, to avoid the suspicion that etrogim might be grafted with another botanical species, which would render the etrog halakhically invalid for the Four Species.
 The etrog tree is prone to grafting due to its weakness.
 The etrogim he found were slightly lacking in aesthetic beauty and symmetry.
 In the Haredi public, his approach was widely accepted, and there is high demand for etrogim descended from trees whose fruits the Chazon Ish used.
 His method for identifying the ancient Israeli etrog was accepted by several researchers.

-Some etrogim come from a tree planted by Rabbi Michel Yehuda Lefkowitz in his yard, from seeds given to him by the Chazon Ish.
-These are called the "Lefkowitz strain," from which additional varieties have developed.
-There are also "Halperin etrogim of the Chazon Ish strain."